 Shelf Life & Storage |

-Shelf Life is about 5 years.
+Shelf life is about five years.
 The best way to store them is in a cool, dark place with a lid that keeps out air. |

 Precautions |

-We requested you, Before consuming spices, herbs, teas or any kind of natural products you consult an expert qualified healthcare practitioner or herbalist. |
+We requested that, Before consuming spices, herbs, teas or any kind of natural products, you consult an expert qualified healthcare practitioner or herbalist. |

-Notice | This product information has not been appraised by the Food and Drug Administration (FDA).
-For educational purposes only. |
+Note | This product information has not been appraised by the Food and Drug Administration (FDA).
+This information is solely intended for educational purposes. |